 Series I: Negatives

 Series I consists of black-and-white photonegatives acquired by Randy Randazzo's uncle, Walter Fountain, who was a Biloxi historian.
 Subjects include Back Bay factories, regatta races, the annual blessing of the fleet, and other Mississippi Gulf Coast events.
-Series I is being processed and will be scanned when cataloging is complete.
+Series I is being scanned and will be added to this exhibit when processing is complete.

 Series II: Postcards

-Series II consists of color and black-and-white postcards collected by Randy Randazzo featuring scenes of shipbuilding, hotels, hurricanes, agriculture, seafood factories, Camp Shelby, Keesler Air Force Base, Ship Island, and other iconic South Mississippi locations.
-The postcards are currently being scanned and will be added to this exhibit in batches as they are ready.
+Series II consists of 4,147 color and black-and-white postcards collected by Randy Randazzo, featuring scenes of shipbuilding, hotels, hurricanes, agriculture, seafood factories, Camp Shelby, Keesler Air Force Base, Ship Island, and other iconic South Mississippi locations.